drdaemos/xc5-docs/en/basics/skin_file_substitution.md

 Also, you can read more about available interfaces at {% link 'Templates and interface' ref_templates#view-interfaces %} page
 {% endnote %}

+The special case here is the `mail` interface - its folder can contain any other interface.
+When X-Cart renders mail message for a customer, it will look inside `mail/<interface>` folder for a message template.

 So if you need to customize a certain template or file, you put an overriding one with the same name in the `<X-Cart>/skins/<skin_path>/<interface>/<path_to_file>` directory, where `<path_to_file>` is the path to the original template.

 ## Example usage